MarvinNoe/autoda/README.md

 # autoda

 ## Description
 autoda is a plugin-based system designed to create deep learning pipelines.
-Plugins for performing k-fold cross-validation training, Fast AutoAugment, and SmartAugment optimization are offered.
-Additionally, an SSD model and the GC10-DET dataset based on PyTorch are available.
-The dataset can be augmented with Fast AutoAugment, SmartAugment, and TrivialAugment.

 Deep learning pipelines can be configured and started via configuration files.
 To start a pipeline, run: